shrinerb/shrine/doc/direct_s3.md

 }'>
 ```

+This JSON string will now be submitted and assigned to the attachment attribute
-See the [demo app] for an example JavaScript implementation of multiple direct
+instead of the raw file.
+See the [demo app] for an example JavaScript
-S3 uploads.
+implementation of multiple direct S3 uploads.

 ## Strategy B (static)